 What has been said about the British resonates to a large extent with the American soul.
-Like its British counterpart, this one lives much more in the transformation and distillation of the meaning of experience than in the search for ultimate meaning.
-What the American soul struggles with is not to be found in the path of knowledge, where the soul would need to pierce through the veil of the senses and reformulate science.
-Of what transformation is needed in this realm Steiner has spoken at length, witness just one of his indications: "We must understand that strength and energy, perseverance, and a holy enthusiasm are necessary to transform into spirituality the intellectualism which, after all, belongs to the present age."25 This mighty enterprise has been the pursuit of the German spirit, hardly that of the American.
+Like its British counterpart this one lives much more in the transformation and distillation of the meaning of experience than in the search for ultimate meaning.
+What the American soul struggles with is not to be found in the path of knowledge, where the soul would needsto pierce through the veil of the senses and reformulate science.
+Of what transformation is needed in this realm Steiner has spoken at length, witness just one of his indications "We must understand that strength and energy, perseverance, and a holy enthusiasm are necessary to transform into spirituality the intellectualism which, after all, belongs to the present age."25 This mighty enterprise has been the pursuit of the German spirit, hardly that of the American.

-We will hardly see any more American philosophers or Goethean scientists of caliber than we will find them in the UK.
-The vanguard of American culture is to be found in social entrepreneurs, practitioners, or visionaries, like the three pioneers whose spiritual experiences and work we described.
-We will also look at others.
+We will hardly see any more American philosophers or Goethean scientists of caliber, than we will find them in the UK.
+The vanguard of American culture is to be found in social entrepreneurs, practitioners or visionaries, like the pioneers whose spiritual experiences and work we described.
+We have in fact seen three of them.
+We will look at others.
 But first we must recognize the nature of the challenges that they face.
-In the fifth post-Atlantean epoch anything of a social nature has to fight for its establishment and continuity against the prevailing antisocial instincts.
-Antisocial instincts are much stronger than the social ones because individual freedom comes not only from the estrangement from the spirit, but also from the estrangement from one another.
-At present the individual is torn from the fabric of tradition, ethnic groups, local communities-and nowhere is this as visible as it is in the US.
-Steiner has offered us many indications about how antisocial instincts can be overcome.
+In the fifth post-Atlantean epoch anything of a social nature has to fight for its establishment and continuity against the prevailing anti-social instincts.
+Anti-social instincts are much stronger than the social ones because individual freedom comes, not only from the estrangement from the spirit, but also from the estrangement from one another.
+At present the individual is torn from the fabric of tradition, ethnic groups, local communities, and nowhere is this as visible as it is in the US.
+Steiner has offered us many indications about how anti-social instincts can be overcome.
 And we will see shortly how is this done in the US.